South Sudanese Civil War: Course of the conflict

-Initial mutiny (2013)
+Initial incident

-It began on the evening of Sunday, 15 December 2013, at the meeting of the National Liberation Council in the Nyakuron neighbourhood of Juba, South Sudan's capital, when opposition leaders Dr. Riek Machar, Pagan Amum and Rebecca Nyandeng voted to boycott the meeting.
+On 15 December 2013, opposition leaders Dr. Riek Machar, Pagan Amum and Rebecca Nyandeng voted to boycott the National Liberation Council meeting in the Nyakuron neighbourhood of Juba.

-The South Sudanese Sudan Tribune reported clashes breaking out in the Munuki neighbourhood late on 14 December in Juba between members of the presidential guard.
+The Sudan Tribune reported clashes breaking out on 15 December in the Munuki neighbourhood of Juba between members of the presidential guard.
 Kiir also claimed that the fighting began when unidentified, uniformed personnel started shooting at a meeting of the SPLM.
+The military headquarters near Juba University was then attacked, with occasional fighting continuing to the next day.
+Heavy gunfire and mortar fire were reported on 16 December, and UNMISS announced that hundreds of civilians sought refuge inside its facilities.
+Military spokesman, Philip Aguer said that some military installations had been attacked but that "the army is in full control of Juba," that the situation was unlikely to deescalate, and that an investigation was under way.
+Several people were also injured during the fighting.
+Juba International Airport was closed indefinitely; Kenyan airlines Fly540 and Kenya Airways indefinitely suspended flights to Juba after the airport closed.
+A dusk-to-dawn curfew was imposed until further notice.
+State-owned SSTV went off-air for several hours.
+When it returned to broadcasting, it aired a message by President Salva Kiir.
+The dissident group was said to include Sudan People's Liberation Movement (SPLM) founder John Garang's widow, Rebecca Garang.

 Former Minister of Higher Education Peter Adwok said that on the evening 15 December after the meeting of the National Liberation Council had failed, Kiir told Major General Marial Ciennoung to disarm his soldiers of the "Tiger Battalion," which he did.
-Adwok then controversially claims that the officer in charge of the weapons stores, opened them and rearmed only the Dinka soldiers.
-A Nuer soldier passing by questioned this and a fistfight then ensued between the two and attracted the attention of the "commander and his deputy to the scene."
-Unable to calm the situation, more soldiers got involved and raided the stores.
-It culminated in the Nuer soldiers taking control of the military headquarters.
-The next morning, he says that Sudan People's Liberation Army (SPLA) reinforcements arrived and dislodged the mutineers.
-He then explained standard procedure:Military doctrine dictates that once a contingent of mutinous troops have been dislodged, appeal is made for their surrender and then disarmed.
+Adwok then controversially claimed that the officer in charge of the weapons stores, opened them and rearmed only the Dinka soldiers.
+A Nuer soldier questioned this and a fistfight ensued which lead to more soldiers getting involved and raiding the stores and culminated in the Nuer soldiers taking control of the military headquarters.
+The next morning, Sudan People's Liberation Army (SPLA) reinforcements arrived and dislodged the mutineers.
+Adwok explained:"Military doctrine dictates that once a contingent of mutinous troops have been dislodged, appeal is made for their surrender and then disarmed.
 Those who remained loyal (to the president) are also disarmed to prevent bad blood.
 The loyal troops of Tiger, hailing mainly from Warrap and Aweil, have not been disarmed.
 In fact, they are the ones rampaging Juba, looting and shooting to kill any Nuer in the residential neighbourhoods."